qstufie/flickrer/README.md

 ### install db
 Grab the `db.sql` file from \cfn folder and import it into your mysql db.

-Reason for mysql: I'd pick mongodb + nodeJS for this any time, as it being atomic and self contained - there's no cross-user joins or anything, everything is around the one user that's logged in, however, this is a php question, and mysql is just handy enough so it will do the job - strictly speaking, there is indeed a little join we can do with recent_searches, however the requirements don't really ask for a 'grab a few users and all their recent searches' so it's not really being used.

 ### apache conf
 Grab the `Flickrer.cnf` file from \cfn folder and update the path to your own path, then include under apache conf dir `sites_enabled`, make sure you run `service httpd restart` or `apachectl restart` depending on which system you are on.